 It’s easier than you think to fit someone for a broomstick over email or the phone.
 What we often have customers do is use their hybrid, fairway wood, or driver to measure length.
 When you hold a 46-inch driver like a broomstick, it actually measures closer to 47 inches.

 For those who need a really long broomstick, we can do fittings with common household objects like shower curtain rods.
 As they say in construction, measure twice and cut once.
 If you’re still uneasy about your order, we recommend that you error on the longer side.
 You can always cut the putter down an inch or two.
 It’s much easier than trying to add length to a putter, although neither will affect the Lie Angle Balance of your broomstick.

 A Pro Tip: Choose a broomstick length that ensures the butt end of the grip won’t get caught in a warm sweater or rain gear.

 When choosing a standard-length L.A.B.
-Golf putter, we make a point of letting golfers know that they’ll lose some forgiveness if they choose the B.2 (our blade) over our DF 2.1 (our mallet).
+Golf putter, we make a point of letting golfers know that they’ll lose some forgiveness if they choose the B.2 (our blade) over our MEZZ.1 (mid-mallet) or DF 2.1 (oversize mallet).
 That’s not so much the case with our broomstick putters.

 Because long putters are longer, their putter heads need to be heavier to feel right.
-For that reason, we had to create special putter heads for the DF 2.1 and the B.2 just for broomstickers.
-And they’re both very forgiving.
+For that reason, we had to create special putter heads for DF 2.1, MEZZ.1, and B.2 just for broomstickers.
+And they’re all very forgiving.

 The placement of this weight is important because you can’t add weight just anywhere with a Lie Angle Balanced putter.
 It has balance implications.
 Custom head weights are available, but we find that a head weight of 500 grams is generally the best for most broomstickers.